Skip to Main Content

 CEE President and CEO, Nan Morrison, and CEE Board Chair, Rebecca Patterson, kicked off the evening’s program connecting meaningful moments in recent history with the evolution of CEE.
 Looking to the future, they announced our $7.5M for 75 Years Campaign to continue and expand CEE’s important work.

-Teachers Halle Amore Bauer, Diana Isern, Marta Lieberman receiving the 2024 Alfred P. Sloan Foundation Teaching Champion Awards from CEE Master Teacher Kevin Morgan.
+Teachers Marta Lieberman, Diana Isern, and Halle Amore Bauer receiving the 2024 Alfred P. Sloan Foundation Teaching Champion Awards from CEE Master Teacher Kevin Morgan.

 The program quickly turned its attention to teachers with the presentation of the 2024 Alfred P. Sloan Foundation Teaching Champion Awards, which recognizes excellence in high school economic educators for the New York Metropolitan area.
 This year’s winners are: